timtebeek/break-your-testing-habits/site/docs/advanced-assertj/extracting.md

 :::tip

 `flatExtracting()` is like `extracting()` followed by flattening nested collections.
-It's useful when each element contains a collection and you want to assert on all values across all elements.
+It's useful when each element contains a collection, and you want to assert on all values across all elements.

 :::